 What are the risks of being a donor?

-Removing a kidney from your body involves major surgery.
+Removing a kidney from your body is a major surgery.
 There is a risk of complications from surgery, such as pain, infection, pneumonia, and bleeding.

-If you are thinking about donating a kidney, your medical team will help you understand the pros and cons so you can make the decision that's right for you.
+If you are thinking about donating a kidney, your medical team will help you understand the pros and cons and any long-term risks so you can make the decision that's right for you.

 How is the surgery done?

 You will be given a general anesthetic before your surgery.
-Until recently, the removal of a kidney required an 8 in.
-(20 cm) to 9 in.
-(23 cm) incision on one side of the body (flank).
-Now, laparoscopy is usually used to remove the donor kidney.
+Laparoscopic surgery is usually used to remove the donor kidney.
+Sometimes an open surgery with a larger incision is done.
 Advantages of laparoscopic kidney removal include less pain, shorter hospital stays, a more rapid return to normal activities, and a smaller, less noticeable scar.

 What can you expect as you recover?